Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Practice/User Card/README.md

 Use `position` properties to position the icon correctly within the card.
 Add spacing and alignment to elements to match the design.

+## Requirements:
+- Use CSS to recreate the above image
+- Use position to properly set the icon image as show above